-I/my organization support the coalition’s action to implement the recommendations of the State Advisory Council on Quality Care at the End of Life.
-This includes support for options life:
+I/my organization support the coalition's action to implement the recommendations of the State Advisory Council on Quality Care at the End of Life.
+This includes support for options like:

 - Requiring, encouraging, or incentivizing insurance companies to offer advance care planning as a covered benefit; and/or presenting opportunities to complete an advance care plan during open enrollment;